marcelohansen/Alura-Challenge/README.md

 &nbsp;
 &nbsp;

 :red_square: The panel has a menu bar on the left side.
 There are five buttons to navigate between pages and two buttons to link to the dashboard creator's GitHub and Linkedin pages.
-All buttons were made with markers.
+All buttons were made with bookmarks.
 The panel design was created in MS Power Point.

 ![image](https://user-images.githubusercontent.com/98857817/158444974-04931991-48a4-46eb-a99b-76eab96103dc.png)